charlestonsoftware/moneypress-amazon/readme.txt

 This plugin creates product listings directly from the Amazon product feed by using a simple short code.
 Adds content and creates a revenue source for your site our blog with minimal effort.

+Note: This is a premium plugin.
+See the FAQ for details about our license.

 = Features =

 * List products from any Amazon Category